dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateSequence.md

 The sequence name is composed of an optional *schemaName* and a *SQL Identifier*.
 If a *schemaName* is not provided, the current schema is the default schema.
-If a qualified sequence name is specified, the schema name cannot begin with SYS.
+If a qualified sequence name is specified, the schema name cannot begin with `SYS.`.

 <div class="paramList" markdown="1">
 schemaName